 The last chance to correct this was in August 1942.
 Vlasov was on board by then, and the offensive in the south was rolling along well - though with all sorts of signs of underlying strain apparent only to the German Generals themselves.
 Once the Germans ran into the Stalingrad roadblock in September 1942, who would win the war came back into doubt.
 An appeal to the Russian people would only work so long as Germany appeared to have the upper hand and the momentum toward victory.
-By September 1942, the crest of the Nazi wave, that advantage was lost.
+By September 1942, the crest of the Hitler wave, that advantage was lost.

 This was not just a moral failing on Hitler's part - it cost him the war in the East.